joel99/bert-representations/README.md

 # bert-representations
-A Unified View of BERT Representations in Fine-Tuning, Transfer, and Forgetting Course project for Deep Learning for Text.
+A Unified View of BERT Representations in Fine-Tuning, Transfer, and Forgetting

+Course project for Deep Learning for Text.
+We ask: How do BERT representations match model behavior?
 Work by Joel Ye, Sri Vivek Vanga, Ayush Shrivastava.

 Writeup (with citations) in `bert-representations.pdf`.